thephpleague/commonmark/docs/2.0/upgrading/consumers.md

 ## `CommonMarkConverter::VERSION` constant

-This previously-deprecated constant was removed in 2.0 Use `\Composer\InstalledVersions` provided by composer-runtime-api instead.
+This previously-deprecated constant was removed in 2.0.
+Use `\Composer\InstalledVersions` provided by `composer-runtime-api` instead.

 ## `HeadingPermalinkRenderer::DEFAULT_INNER_CONTENTS` constant